Deluxe710/Ultimate-Hack-Pack/README.md

 <div>

-### Description
+### 📖 Description
-> Creates a Wifi Network that when connected to, prompts you to enter your info (Email and password) When done so, it saves it to your device and displasy it.
+> Creates a Wi-Fi network that prompts users to enter email/password.
+> The data is saved and displayed on your device.

-### Files / Scripts
+### 📂 Files / Scripts
-## THEY ALL MAKE A FAKE LOGIN BASED ON THE NAME (10 evil portals)
+- **10 Evil Portal templates**
+- All files generate fake logins based on their names

 </div>